srinivaskcg/TwitterStream/README.md

 # TwitterStream
-Read me for Twitter stream analysis using EvnetStore
+Read me for Twitter stream analysis using EventStore